Overfishing Statistics – Global Status of Fishery Resources!

 fish oil

-The Average Person Eats Nearly Twice As Much Seafood as a Century Ago (Global Fish Production)
+The Average Person Eats Nearly Twice As Much Seafood as a Half Century Ago (Sea Shepherd Global)

-According to Our World Data, the health benefits and cost of seafood have resulted in people eating nearly twice as much as those a century ago.
+According to reported data, the health benefits and cost of seafood have resulted in people eating nearly twice as much as those a century ago.
 This huge increase in demand for seafood has ultimately upped fishing pressure and reduced global fish stocks.

-17% of Protein Sources Come From Fish (Global Fish Production)
+17% of Protein Sources Come From Fish (FAO)

 the increased efficiency of fishing has led to